emmanuelframos/design-patterns/README.md

 - The access to an object should be controlled.
 - Additional functionality should be provided when accessing an object.

+#### Command
+Encapsulates all information needed to perform an action or trigger an event at a later time.

+This information includes the method name, the object that owns the method and values for the method parameters.

+**Solve problems like:**
+- Coupling the invoker of a request to a particular request should be avoided.
+That is, hard-wired requests should be avoided.
+- It should be possible to configure an object (that invokes a request) with a request.

 ### Dependencies
 ```
 *   Java 1.8 (https://www.oracle.com/java/technologies/javase-jdk8-downloads.html)